snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 By adding screenshots, and descriptions to the event specification, you are also able to communicate the **semantics of the data** to those that want to analyse it.
 In this way you can ensure that the data is **represented accurately** when being used to derive insights and make decisions by the many teams using the data downstream.

 A data structure can be used across event specifications, and across data products.
 In doing so, you can ensure you consistently track business critical events and entities (for example, your "product" entity) across your organisation.
-Having the ability to use centralised event and entity schemas in this way, means that you are able to better govern the structure of the data across an organisation whilst also empowering teams to manage their own specific implementation of events via data products.
+Having the ability to use centralized event and entity schemas in this way, means that you are able to better govern the structure of the data across an organisation whilst also empowering teams to manage their own specific implementation of events via data products.

-To understand how to get started with data products, see [Defining the Data to collect with Data Products](/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/) for further details.
+To understand how to get started with Snowplow's behavioral data products, see [Defining the Data to collect with Data Products](/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/) for further details.